 Starting 15 years ago, with Fort Langley largely neglected and struggling, someone had to step up and go first, and at least try.
 Fort Langley is now more vibrant than it has ever been.
 Fort Langley is well on its way to being an amazing, walkable destination like no other in Langley.
 Langley needs to create more real neighbourhoods and special places people will care about for generations, such as we have done in Fort Langley.

 Growing up in Langley City, Langley is my home.
 I attended HD Stafford when it was still an 8-10 high school, and graduated from Langley Senior Secondary in 1990.
-The success, future, and a great Langley matters to me more than I can express.
+The success, future, and direction of Langley as a whole matters to me.